Suspect sought for deadly midtown Atlanta shooting apprehended

 "This is a very active search," Schierbaum said.
 "We're following up on credible leads that are currently active in Cobb County, as well as some here in the city."

-Cobb County Police said earlier that they were actively searching in the Vinings, Cumberland, and Truist Park areas of south Cobb, after seeing him on a DOT camera at about 12:30 p.m.
-Police said they were aware of a carjacking that happened immediately after the shooting a few blocks away.
+Cobb County Police said they are actively searching in the Vinings, Cumberland, and Truist Park areas of south Cobb, after seeing him on a DOT camera at about 12:30 p.m.
+Police said they are aware of a carjacking that happened immediately after the shooting a few blocks away.
 Authorities later said the carjacked vehicle had been recovered from a garage in the vicinity of The Battery in Cobb County.

 Dozens of police and fire vehicles were gathered along West Peachtree Street, as officers with assault-style rifles, helmets, and vests continued to arrive more than an hour after the shooting.